rishavjha62/my-notes/inbox/2025-05-26_istio-notes.md

 Istio is a _service mesh_

 A Service mesh is a extra layer of software alongside your cluster.
-It is used to gather telemtrics for individual network requests, traffic management, security.
+It is used to gather telemetries for individual network requests, traffic management, security.

 ## How does Istio Implements a Mesh?

-It cretaes a proxy container (side car, Envoy) which is used to route network requests from our main container.
+It creates a proxy container (side car, Envoy) which is used to route network requests from our main container.
 A collection of proxies is called the _Data Plane_.